 We received Medicare and Medicaid certification in 2005.
 We take pride in the work we do, and in providing our residents state-of-the-art care delivered with warmth and compassion.
 Our campus is in a scenic country setting and conveniently located in relation to Princeton Community Hospital and other healthcare providers.

-At Princeton Health Care Center, we provide a home away from home for people who don’t need to be in a hospital but cannot be cared for at home.
+At Princeton Health Care Center, we provide the best residential care homes for elderly who don’t need to be in a hospital but cannot be cared for at home.
 We are much more than a nursing home by offering skilled nursing services in a long-term care community.
-Our staff engages with you as if you were family, friends or neighbors.
+Our staff engages with you as if you were family, friends, or neighbors.
 Here’s a brief look at what we offer.